 I like to think of it as leveling up.
 As I learn and grow, there is always room to improve and go up a level of self-care and reflection.

-This mentality helps to free me from judgement and harsh self-talk.
+This mentality helps to free me from judgment and harsh self-talk.
 I can easily fall into the trap of perfectionism, so thinking about self-care as a journey of leveling up helps me be more gentle and compassionate with myself.
 I hope it can do the same for you too.

 Remember: you are worthy, valuable, and wonderful.
 You deserve to be a priority too.